Cervical spine (AP oblique view)

-- all of the cervical spine anatomy should be included from C1-T1
+- all of the cervical spine should be included from C1-T1

-- patient’s head should be in a lateral position to prevent mandibular superimposition over the vertebral bodies of the c-spine
+- patient’s head should be in a lateral position to prevent mandibular superimposition over the vertebral bodies of the cervical spine

 - intervertebral foramina of the side positioned further from the image receptor should be demonstrated open

-Using a larger source to image distance will decrease magnification of the image and improves acuity 1
+- using a larger source to image distance will decrease the magnification of the image and improves acuity 2

-Remember that for AP Oblique cervical spine positioning the patient will either be in an RPO or LPO position and that posterior obliques demonstrate the foramina opposite to your patient positioning 3
+- remember that for AP Oblique cervical spine positioning the patient will either be in an RPO or LPO position and that posterior obliques demonstrate the foramina opposite to your patient positioning 4

 Correcting rotational errors

-To demonstrate the intervertebral foramen of the c-spine open, it is necessary to achieve correct rotation of the vertebral column, usually at 45 degrees.
+To demonstrate the intervertebral foramen of the c-spine open, it is necessary to achieve adequate rotation of the vertebral column, usually at 45°.

-If under rotated, the foramina will be narrowed and a sternoclavicular joint would be superimposed over the vertebral column 2.
+If underrotated, the foramina will be narrowed and a sternoclavicular joint would be superimposed over the vertebral column 3.

-Over rotation of more than 45 degrees would cause one pedicle to be foreshortened while the other pedicle aligns to the midline of the vertebral bodies 1.
+Over rotation of more than 45° would cause one pedicle to be foreshortened while the other pedicle aligns to the midline of the vertebral bodies 2.